 What is depression?

-Depression is a common mental health problem that affects around one in five older people.
+Depression is a common mental health problem that affects around 1 in 5 older people.
 It might include a low mood, feeling hopeless or losing enjoyment for things.
-However, depression also has many other symptoms you might not expect.
+But depression also has many other symptoms you might not expect.

 How you might feel

 It can be hard to tell if you have depression because how it feels and what it looks like can vary from person to person.
 You might experience a range of thoughts and feelings.
 For example, you might:

 - stop enjoying the things that you used to enjoy

 - find it hard to concentrate

 - become irritable around other people, or avoid them

 - feel sad or have a low mood that doesn’t lift

 Older people with depression can experience more physical symptoms.
 This might mean you: